Barthélémy Toguo

-Barthélémy Toguo is a Cameroonian painter, visual and performing artist born in 1967.
+Barthélémy Toguo (born 1967) is a Cameroonian painter, visual and performing artist.
 He currently splits his time living and working in both Paris, France and Bandjoun, Cameroon.
 He works in a variety of media aside from visual and performing arts including photographs, prints, sculptures, videos, and installations.

 Biography

 Toguo studied at the National school of Fine Arts in Abidjan, Ivory Coast, at the École supérieure d'Art de Grenoble, France and at the Kunstakademie Düsseldorf, Germany.
 Some of his paintings are found in The Contemporary African Art Collection (CAAC) of Jean Pigozzi.
 Starting in 2005 and continuing until completion in 2007, he constructed a cultural project called the Bandjoun Station.
 It is an art center located in his native Cameroon that includes an exhibition space, a library, an artist residency, and an organic farm.
 It was made to foster contemporary art and culture within the local community.
 The station is composed of two distinct buildings divided into different centers that are used for multiple individual purposes.
 The main building is designed with five armed concrete pillars and topped with a ten meter high gable; this sloped roof respects the traditional architecture or the area.
 The station is in a location that welcomes all sorts of traditions.
 People are invited to appropriate this space, to organize festivals for or related to their culture such as burials, births, and even weddings.
 It is all done in hopes to create social cohesion within the community.

 In 2011, Toguo was made a Knight of the Order of Arts and Literature in France for his ongoing engagement and creativity, helping to develop the arts and culture in France and throughout the world, and building bridges between nations with his art.
 Later in 2016, Toguo was shortlisted for the Prix Marcel Duchamp, France's most high-profile art award.
 He was awarded a 2018 Inga Maren Otto Fellowship by The Watermill Center in Long Island, New York.
 During his residency over the summer in 2018, he created some of the works for his exhibition The Beauty of Our Voice, presented at the Parrish Art Museum in Water Mill, New York, from August 5, 2018 to October 14, 2018.
 His first solo exhibition at an American museum, The Beauty of Our Voice expanded his gaze to the U.S. with new watercolor paintings, installations, photography, performance, and a community art project.

 In October 2021, UNESCO Director-General Audrey Azoulay appointed Barthélémy Toguo, UNESCO Artist for Peace.

+In Winter 2023 Toguo was promoted to Officer of the Order of Arts and Literature.